 The dollar’s global reserve status does confer some real benefits, but it also has its drawbacks. —Policymakers need to take both into account when they consider the dollar and its relationship to economic inequality and growth.

 The purpose of a reserve currency is to help smooth international transactions.
-Imagine a company that wants to sells goods to a company in a country with a different currency.
+Imagine a company that wants to sell goods to a company in a country with a different currency.
 When it comes to currency, the companies have two potential problems.
 First, the exchange rate between the two currencies could shift dramatically and change the price of the good.
-Secondly, the importing company might use a currency that isn’t used much outside of its borders and trading that currency might be difficult.
+Second, the importing company might use a currency that isn’t used much outside of its borders and trading that currency might be difficult.
 By using a widely circulated currency, such as the U.S. dollar, the two companies eliminate the two risks.

 But the two companies whose transactions are smoothed aren’t the only ones who benefit.
 The issuer of the reserve currency, the United States in this case, also benefits.
 More companies and individuals using the dollar means more transactions denominated in dollars, which provides more liquidity for this currency.
 Liquidity means that financial assets can be priced more easily and loans are more easily provided.
 In short, U.S. firms get easier access to capital because of the dollar’s reserve status.